A. Elijah meets Ahab.

 iii. “ Account for it how you may, it is a singular circumstance that in the center of rebellion against God there was one whose devotion to God was intense and distinguished.
 As it is horrible to find a Judas among the apostles, so it is grand to discover an Obadiah among Ahab’s courtiers.
 What grace must have been at work to maintain such a fire in the midst of the sea, such godliness in the midst of the vilest iniquity!”
 (Spurgeon)

 iv.
-"That Obadiah would have little difficulty in finding caves fro the sons of the prophets can bee seen in that over two thousand caves have been counted in the Mount Carmel area."
+“That Obadiah would have little difficulty in finding caves for the sons of the prophets can be seen in that over two thousand caves have been counted in the Mount Carmel area.”
 (Patterson and Austel)

 b.
 Now as Obadiah was on his way, suddenly Elijah met him: The drought was so severe that King Ahab himself and his trusted servant Obadiah were out searching for pastureland.
 God arranged this unexpected meeting between Obadiah and the Prophet Elijah.

 i.
 “We might have supposed that he would set himself to alleviate the miseries of his people; and, above all, that he would have turned back to God: but no - his one thought was about the horses and mules of his stud; his only care was to save some of them alive . . .
 What selfishness is here!
 Mules and asses before his people!
 Seeking for grass, instead of seeking for God!”
 (Meyer)

 c.
 How have I sinned, that you are delivering your servant into the hand of Ahab, to kill me?
 Obadiah knew that King Ahab conducted an exhaustive search for Elijah, to punish him for the drought that his prayers imposed on Israel.
 Obadiah feared that if he announced that he met Elijah and the prophet disappeared again, Ahab would punish Obadiah for letting Elijah get away.